 The first shoots of the year usually come from the Chinn Family farm in the beautiful Wye Valley, near Ross-on-Wye in Herefordshire, a region perfectly suited to growing asparagus.
 The light, sandy soil and south-facing slopes of the meandering Wye Valley capture the earliest spring sunlight, and create a microclimate that is perfectly formed to produce some of the earliest, and the best, produce in the UK.

-Asparagus deteriorates relatively quickly after picking, which is why freshly picked English asparagus in peak season compared to imported Peruvian asparagus, is what dining at Gilpin - Windermere is to eating a microwaved frozen Chicken Masala ready meal on your lap in front of the TV.
+Asparagus deteriorates relatively quickly after picking, which is why freshly picked English asparagus in peak season is what you should be eating right now.

-Vibrant dry white wine has fruity aroma of green apple & peach blossom with a brilliant pale straw colour with racy acidity.
+Vibrant dry white wine which has a fruity aroma of green apple & peach blossom with a brilliant pale straw colour and racy acidity.

 British asparagus is packed full of goodness, so not only are you getting a delicious vegetable but a healthy one too: